ZenossDevGuide/ZenPacks.community.LogMatch/README.rst

 * 1.0.1
    - Modified Overview display for LogMatchDevice devices to remove SNMP community and to add versionTag and versionDate to the SNMP panel.
+* 1.0.2
+   - The 1.0.2 version of this ZenPack ignores the LogMatchDevice definition and modifies the __init__.py to make the LogMatch a component of the os component of the Device class.
+The versionTag and versionDate attributes are added directly to the Device class attributes.
+The version is held in the device branch on github.
+   - Modified Overview display for LogMatchDevice devices to remove SNMP community and to add
+* 1.0.3
+   - Starting from Version 1.0.1, this version converts the ZenPack to using zenpacklib, including the device Overview panel.  zenpacklib.py is modified to preserve the original 1.0.1 rrd data paths.

 Screenshots
 ===========